sindredl/media-windows-db/README.md

 # media-windows-db
-Windows C# App to search and browse movies and tv shows
+Windows C# App to search and browse movies and tv shows.